sourcecode347/anti-browser-ddos-protection/anti-ddos-protection/readme.txt

 * Initial release with basic rate limiting functionality.

 == Upgrade Notice ==
+= 2.17 =
+This version adds User Agent logging to Blocked IPs and Banned IPs logs for improved tracking and a Donate link above the settings in the admin panel to support the project.
+Update to enhance monitoring capabilities.

 = 2.16 =
 This version fixes timezone handling to use the WordPress timezone setting for accurate timestamp display and removes "Greece time" references from logs.
 Update to ensure timestamps reflect your site's configured timezone.